Market Deregulation and the Cost of Capital

-Please read the relevant section from Morgan, et al. and have a look at the presentation from Gary Krellenstein.
+Please read Section II (Problems in Managing the Restructured Industry) from Morgan, et al. and have a look at the presentation from Gary Krellenstein.
 Krellenstein's presentation in particular, while focused mostly on transmission investment, raises a number of really important issues regarding how changes in market institutions - such as decontrols on wellhead prices for natural gas, or electricity deregulation - have changed the investment environment for large energy projects.
 These impacts have perhaps been most evident in electricity, but are not confined to just the electricity sector.

 The main idea from both readings is that deregulation has done two things simultaneously.
 First, it has removed the guarantee of cost recovery from major energy projects such as power plants.
 (Krellenstein's presentation is focused on transmission because, at the time that it was written, the U.S. federal government was considering proposals to deregulate transmission the same way that it had deregulated generation.
 In the end, it did not, and most transmission lines continue to enjoy cost recovery ensured by the state or federal government.)
 This means that energy projects need to earn sufficient revenues to cover costs, plus meet the rate of return demanded by investors.
 Second, commodity prices in deregulated energy markets are volatile - we have seen this in previous lessons with oil, petroleum products, natural gas, and electricity.
 Since the revenue stream for energy projects became more volatile, the projects themselves are viewed as being increasingly risky.